-We expect that the net proceeds to us from this offering will be approximately \$ million, or approximately \$ million if the underwriters exercise their option to purchase additional shares in full, based upon an assumed public offering price of \$ per share, which is the last reported sale price of our common stock on the Nasdaq Global Select Market on , 2020 and after deducting the underwriting discounts and commissions and estimated offering expenses payable by
+We expect that the net proceeds to us from this offering will be approximately \$169.4 million, or approximately \$194.9 million if the underwriters exercise their option to purchase additional shares in full, based upon the public offering price of \$76.00 per share and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.

 We currently intend to use the net proceeds from this offering, together with our existing cash and cash equivalents, to fund the development of ALX148 through Phase 1b and Phase 2 clinical trials in several indications, as well as for working capital and other general corporate purposes.
-See "Use of Proceeds" on page 68 for a more complete description of the intended use of proceeds from this offering.
+See "Use of Proceeds" on page 69 for a more complete description of the intended use of proceeds from this offering.

+Risk factors

-Risk factors See "Risk Factors" beginning on page 12 and other information included in this prospectus for a discussion of factors that you should consider carefully before deciding to invest in our common stock.
+See "Risk Factors" beginning on page 12 and other information included in this prospectus for a discussion of factors that you should consider carefully before deciding to invest in our common stock.

-Nasdaq Global Select Market trading symbol "ALXO"
+Nasdag Global Select Market trading symbol

+"ALXO"